liekzhe/SC1015mini_project/README.md

 # SC1015proj

-## SC1015: Mini Project - Creating the Ultimate Movie EVER, in the history of mankind
+## SC1015: Mini Project - Determining the most influential factors on the success of a movie

 School of Computer Science and Engineering<br>
 Nanyang Technological University<br>